Fuco1/litable/README.md

 Inspired by Light Table similar feature.

-You should only use this with "pure functions", that is functions that do not touch the buffers, file systems, open network connections or any such thing.
-This is becuase litable will evaluate the form under the point repeatedly and this can lead to very unfortunate accidents (especially if you try eval `shell command "rm -rf"` ;).
-We'll try to implement some sort of safeguard system in the future.

 To start this up, simply enable the litable minor mode in the buffer by calling `M-x litable-mode`.

+Litable keeps a list of pure functions as a safeguard for unwanted evaluations.
+A function must first be accepted into this list using `M-x litable-accept-as-pure` before it can be evaluated on-the-fly.
+You should take care of what function you accept as pure to avoid any unfortunate accidents.

-Not ment to be used in production yet, be warned!
+Not meant to be used in production yet, be warned!

 In action
 =======